Skip to main content

 dry eye square 3 640.jpg

-Microblepharoexfoliation with Bleph-ExⓇ is the process of thorough cleansing and exfoliation of the eyelid margin.
-Bleph-ExⓇ will help to remove the built-up leftover make-up, falsie glue, eye boogers, dead skin cells, dust and debris that accumulate along the eyelid margin and eyelashes over time.
+Microblepharoexfoliation with BlephEx® is the thorough cleansing and exfoliation of the eyelid margin.
+BlephEx helps to remove the built-up leftover makeup, falsie glue, eye boogers, dead skin cells, dust, and debris that accumulate along the eyelid margin and eyelashes.

-Without proper cleansing, this creates a perfect environment for bacteria to grow causing crusty eyes, styes, eye infections and more.
-Periodic eyelid and eyelash cleansings are vital to maintain proper eyelid and eyelash hygiene.
+Without proper cleansing, the environment is perfect for bacteria to grow, causing crusty eyes, styes, eye infections, and more.
+Periodic eyelid and eyelash cleansings are vital to maintaining proper eyelid and eyelash hygiene.

 Meibomian glands are located by the eyelashes, towards the edge of the eyelid.
-These glands secrete oils, which lubricate the eye and keep your tears moist.
-When the glands become blocked, Dry Eye occurs.
+These glands secrete oils that lubricate the eye and keep tears moist.
+When the glands become blocked, dry eye occurs.

-The LipiFlow system takes detailed images of the tear film in the eye, so that the doctor can determine if you have MGD.
-Then a combination of gentle heat and light pressure are applied on both the inside and outside of the eyelid, removing the blockage and stimulating your eye’s natural moisture.
-The procedure takes around 12 minutes to administer and is done in the doctor’s office.
+The LipiFlow system takes detailed images of the eye’s tear film to determine if you have MGD.
+Gentle heat and light pressure are applied to the eyelid, removing the blockage and stimulating your eye’s natural moisture.
+The procedure takes about 12 minutes and is done in-office.

-LumenisⓇ is the Global Leader in innovation of Intense Pulsed Light (IPL) therapy as the first FDA approved treatment for Dry Eye Syndrome, Meibomian Gland Dysfunction, Blepharitis and more.
+LumenisⓇ is a global leader in Intense Pulsed Light (IPL) therapy as the first FDA-approved treatment for dry eye syndrome, MGD, blepharitis and more.

-This non-invasive light treatment targets inflammation to improve symptoms for brighter, more comfortable eyes.
-IPL also has amazing skin benefits like improving sun spots, hyperpigmentation, age spots, and improving collagen production to reduce fine lines and wrinkles for softer, smoother skin.
+This non-invasive light treatment targets inflammation to improve symptoms for more comfortable eyes.
+IPL also benefits the skin by lightening sun and age spots, reducing hyperpigmentation, and boosting collagen, leading to fewer fine lines and smoother, softer skin.

 • What Are Dry Eyelids Thumbnail.jpg